Yael Arad: International judo career

-Arad was the first Israeli athlete to win an Olympic medal when she competed at the 1992 Summer Olympics in Barcelona.
-She won the silver medal in the half middleweight competition.
+Arad was the first Israeli athlete to win an Olympic medal when she represented Israel at the 1992 Summer Olympics in Barcelona.
+She won the silver medal in the women's half middleweight competition.
 She lost to Catherine Fleury of France.
 Arad dedicated the medal to the victims of the 1972 Munich Massacre.

-In May 1993, she won a gold medal in the 1993 European championships.
-In the world championships that year, she lost in the finals to Gella Vandecaveye of Belgium, taking home a silver medal.
+In May 1993, Arad won a gold medal in the 1993 European Championships.
+In the 1993 World Championships, she lost in the finals to Gella Vandecaveye of Belgium, taking home a silver medal.

-She was chosen to light the torch at the 1993 Maccabiah Games.
+Arad was chosen to light the torch at the 1993 Maccabiah Games.
 She finished in fifth place at the 1995 World Championships.

-At the 1996 Olympics in Atlanta, Arad lost to Jung Sung-Sook of Korea, competing for the bronze.
+At the 1996 Olympics in Atlanta, Arad lost to Jung Sung-sook of Korea, competing for the bronze.
 She went into the fight sick with a virus and ended up in fifth place.

-She served as judo coach for Israel in the 2000 Sydney Olympics, and coached Israeli judoka Olympian Orit Bar-On.
+Arad served as judo coach for Israel in the 2000 Sydney Olympics, and coached Israeli judoka Olympian Orit Bar-On.

-Olympic medal

-After winning her Olympic medal, Arad wrote: Thursday, July 30, 1992.
-A fateful day, a watershed day, a day of fame, a day of self-fulfillment.
-A day that required fifteen years of hard work, endless investment and hidden self-confidence.
-The day I won the Olympic silver medal.
-My medal.
-The first medal of the State of Israel. … I went onto the mat like a stormy wind, after a warm-up that drove from my body all the little demons that threatened to defeat me even before it all began.
-The first match was against a woman from Spain who had already defeated me twice in the past, but it was clear to me that this time she had no chance.
-I went off after four minutes, the winner.
-The second match was against a woman from the Czech Republic.
-We knew each other well and we both knew I was better.
-The victory over her contributed a bit more to building confidence for the tough and significant match of the day.
-Four minutes were all that stood between myself and my life’s dream. … When the match started, the semi-finals, I was there with all my battle gear.
-And suddenly, it was all over.
-I had won. … Emotionally it was the highest moment of my life and despite my losing later in the finals the victory in the semi-finals against the woman from Germany was the sweetest of all.
-That day I changed from a person who wanted to a person who could.
-And that made all the difference.